Shaan098/CI-CD-Pipeline/README.md

 A complete CI/CD pipeline implementation for a Java-based Spring Boot application using Jenkins, Docker, and Kubernetes.
 This project demonstrates modern DevOps practices including automated builds, testing, containerization, and zero-downtime deployments.

+## GitHub Actions CI/CD (added)

+A GitHub Actions workflow (`.github/workflows/ci-cd.yml`) has been added to perform the full pipeline:

+- Build and run Maven tests
+- Build and push Docker image to Docker Hub
+- Deploy to Kubernetes cluster and perform a rolling update

+Required GitHub repository secrets:

+- `DOCKERHUB_USERNAME` — your Docker Hub username (e.g., Shaan098)
+- `DOCKERHUB_TOKEN` — Docker Hub access token or password
+- `KUBE_CONFIG` — base64-encoded Kubernetes `kubeconfig` file for the target cluster

+How it works:

+1. Push to `main` triggers the workflow.
+2. Maven build and tests run.
+3. Docker image is built and pushed with tags `latest` and a run-specific tag.
+4. Workflow decodes `KUBE_CONFIG`, applies namespace/configmap/service, and updates the deployment image.

+If you prefer to run locally instead of using GitHub Actions, install Docker Desktop and follow the commands below.

 ## 📋 Table of Contents

 - [Overview](#overview)